eugenioclrc/huffswap/README.md

 A Huff implementation of UniswapV1.

+**Why Uniswap V1 and not V2?**

+This is a proof of concept for a hackathon; because we only have a limited amount of time, we chose to reimplement V1 because it is simpler than V2.

 ## Security concerns

 To make it comparable to uniswap V1 i have to avoid using a Reentrancy guard this is just a POC of a minimal AMM with low gas consumptions build for the ETH Denver hackaton.
 DO NOT USE IT IN PRODUCTION.